 1. When Senior Travelers Should Go

-I suggest traveling in the shoulder season shoulder season whether you are a senior or millennial (April through mid-June, or September and October).
+I suggest traveling in the shoulder season whether you are a senior or millennial (April through mid-June, or September and October).
 Traveling in the off season allows travelers to avoid the crowds, summer heat, and most importantly the high cost of hotels.

 2. Travel Insurance

 When you’re a senior, buying travel insurance you will need additional insurance because, at 65 and older, because seniors are more likely to be less healthy than other travelers.
 Just in case a trip is interrupted or has to be canceled please make sure you choose a plan that covers additional risks, including medical emergencies because you never know when a medical emergency will happen as I experienced in the Czech Republic.